Trahloc/midi-qol/README.md

 * Midi will look only at the foundry data, so it is up to you to keep things synchronised between the two.
 * Effects that increase attack bonus/damage dealt (when applied in foundry) will have no effect on attack/damage rolls made on DND Beyond.
 Midi **will** take into account effects that change AC (when checking hits), damage resistance, etc. when applying damage.

-## FVTTEncounterStats.
-This module keeps very detailed stats about each encounter you run and is fully compatible with midi-qol.
-If keeping game stats is your thing it's worth a look.
-Much better and more informative than the midi inbuilt rollStats.

 ## Advantage Reminder for dnd5e
 If you don't fast-forward rolls this does a good job of highlight the default advantage/disadvantage/critical status of a roll.
 Reminders also lets you highlight when a saving throw might meet advantage which midi can't process (e.g. advantage on poison saves).
 Thanks to @kaelad for highlighting a midi problem, as of 0.9.11 midi is compatible with Advantage Reminder for attack and damage rolls.

-## GM Paranoia
-Midi-qol is not compatible with GM paranoia.

 # Short Guide to configuration settings
 The heading says short, but it really isn't.